Overview

 Aortic valve replacement

-Another treatment option for aortic stenosis is surgical aortic valve replacement, where the valve is removed and replaced.
+Another treatment option for aortic stenosis is aortic valve replacement.
+We remove and replace the heart valve during surgery.

-This is open heart surgery, which is more invasive than TAVI and can be more risky, particularly if you have other illnesses which increase your risk when having a general anaesthetic.
+This is open heart surgery, which is more invasive than a TAVI.
+It can be more risky, particularly if you have other illnesses that increase your risk when having a general anaesthetic.
+A general anaesthetic is a medicine that makes you sleep during surgery, so that you do not feel any pain.

-If you've been referred for a TAVI, it might be that you are at too great a risk for open heart surgery and it has already been agreed that this will not be an option for you.
+If you are referred for a TAVI, the risk of open heart surgery might be too high.
+It might have already been agreed that this is not an option for you.

 Balloon aortic valvuloplasty (BAV)

-This will stretch open your aortic valve, which can help your symptoms for 3 to 6 months.
-However, after this time the valve will narrow again and your symptoms will return.
-This will not improve your life expectancy.
+This procedure stretches open your aortic valve, which can help your symptoms for 3 to 6 months.
+However, after this time, the valve narrows again and your symptoms return.
+This does not improve your life expectancy.

 Medicines

-Aortic stenosis cannot be treated with medicine.
-Medicine can help some symptoms, but it will not fix the diseased valve.
+We cannot treat aortic stenosis with medicine.
+While medicine can help with some symptoms, it does not fix the narrowed valve.

 We want to involve you in decisions about your care and treatment.
-If you decide to have the TAVI procedure, you will be asked to sign a consent form.
-Staff will explain all the risks, benefits and other options before they ask you to sign a consent form to say that you agree to have the treatment and you understand what it involves.
+If you decide to have the TAVI procedure, we ask you to sign a consent form.
+Staff explain all the risks, benefits and other options before they ask you to sign.
+The consent form says that you agree to have the treatment and understand what it involves.

-If at any time there is anything you do not understand, or if you need more time to think about the procedure, please tell your heart team, even if this is after signing the consent form.
-It is your decision to have the procedure, and your wishes will be respected at all times.
+If there is anything that you do not understand or you need more time to think, please tell your heart team.
+It is your decision to have the procedure.
+You can change your decision at any time, even after signing the consent form.
+We respect your wishes at all times.

 Follow-up appointments

-We'll make arrangements for you to come back for an outpatient clinic appointment, usually within 4 months after your discharge.
-Sometimes we might ask you to have an echocardiogram (ECG) at this appointment.
+We arrange for you to come back for an appointment in the outpatient clinic.
+This is usually within 4 months of leaving hospital.
+Sometimes, we might ask you to have an echocardiogram (ECG) at this appointment.
+An ECG is a simple test to record your heart rhythm.

-You might be asked back for another follow-up appointment several months or a year later.
+We might ask you to come for another follow-up appointment several months or a year later.

 Information and support